✒ ✒ ✒ ✒ ✒ ✒

 - Would you be interested in a Q&A?

-- Do not send me any part of your book, in file or in the email text itself.
+- Do not send me any part of your book, in a file or in the email text itself.
 I will contact you by reply if I am interested and/or have time to review your book based on the email information I requested.
-If I am not interested, I will let you know and post your novel on my Not Reviewed page.
+If I am not interested nor have the time, I will let you know and post your novel on my Not Reviewed page.
 Please do not be discouraged by a rejection, and feel free to query again with future projects.
-Not every book is going to appeal to every reader or every reviewer.

 - Do not give me an affiliate link for your book purchase.

 - Do not apply for a review if you do not want a brutally honest / unbiased review.
 I post what I truly think of the content.